 A10: Middle and high school students will have 4 live lessons a week, one for each core class; however, these lessons are not mandatory.
-We do encourage students to attend the lessons, but if they cannot, the virtual lessons are always recorded and posted for the students to review as many times as they would like.
+We encourage students to attend the lessons.
+However, if they cannot attend live, the virtual lessons are recorded and posted for the students to review as many times as they would like.
 Aside from virtual live lessons, posted assignments (or “homework”) are posted 7 school days in advance, meaning students have about a week and a half to complete their posted assignments for the week.

 Q11: What will my child’s schedule look like?

-A11: For all grades, you will work closely with our Guidance Couselors and will be able to pick your own live-lesson schedule, based off the time and day options provided to you.
-These lessons are about 30-45 minutes each, and they are held through our “Zoom Room” (virtual classroom).
+A11: For all grades, you will work closely with our School Counselors and will be able to pick your own live-lesson schedule, based off the time and day options provided to you.
+These lessons are about 30-45 minutes each.
+They are held through our “Zoom Room” (virtual classroom).
 Students can work at their own pace on their posted assignments, keeping in mind of progress checks and weekly due dates.

-A12: Students who are struggling academically will receive help from an of Academic Advisor, who will assist students with organization and scheduling.
+A13: Students who are struggling academically will receive help from an of Academic Advisor, who will assist students with organization and scheduling.
 The Academic Advisor also helps facilitate communication with teachers and will provide additional support as needed throughout the year.
-We also offer a middle and high school program called SOAR (Student Opportunity for Academic Recovery), which is designed for students who are over the traditional middle and high school ages because of retention, truancy, or other challenges.
+We offer a middle and high school program called SOAR (Student Opportunity for Academic Recovery).
+This program is designed for students who are over the traditional middle and high school ages because of retention, truancy, or other challenges.

-Q13: How can my child still have socialized and interact with their classmates?
+Q14: How can my child socialized and interact with their classmates?

-A13: PALCS has activities and events for students such as Book Buddies, National Honors Society, Got Science Club, Student Government, Creative Writing Circle, Middle School Connect, Minecraft Club, etc. We also host annual events such as Junior & Senior Prom, Semester Dances, Holiday events, Beginning & End of the Year Picnics & Graduation Ceremonies.
+A14: PALCS has numerous activities and events for students.
+They include Book Buddies, National Honors Society, Got Science Club, Student Government, Creative Writing Circle, Middle School Connect, and Minecraft Club.
+We also host annual events such as Junior & Senior Prom, Semester Dances, Holiday events, Beginning & End of the Year Picnics & Graduation Ceremonies.

-PALCS may or may not be the perfect fit for your family, but it’s crucial to do your research and find the best fit for YOU!
+Find out if PALCS the right fit for your family.
+Do your research and find the best fit for YOU!
 If you would like to see if PALCS is the right choice for your child, do not hesitate contact us for you personal information session